khasky/Angular-Chat/readme.md

 NgChat v0.3 - AngularJS chat module
 ===================

-This chat module is based on auto and manual **refreshing**.
+This chat module is based on refreshing.
+I wrote some server side scripts on PHP for testing and you can try it by yourself.
-Current version is written with PHP server-side and you could try it almost on any hosting.

 [Live demo](http://khasky.com/demo/ng-chat)